Shote Galica: Death

 Even though her only son died right after birth, she took in and raised multiple orphans of her comrades, caring for them until her last moments.
 When she moved to Albania, her fingers had been amputated from the wounds she had suffered.
 Hoping to receive support from the ruler of that period, King Zog I, she wrote a letter pleading for help:

 "I am Shote Galica, the wife of Azem Galica, the leader of the Kosovo Kaçak Movement.
 I also have four orphaned children; they are the children of the fighters who died for the liberation of Kosovo.
 I am forced to inform you that I am about to die of hunger, together with the orphaned children.".

 Despite her appeal, no help came from King Zog I's regime.
 Shote Galica died from hunger and neglect in 1927, at the age of just 31.

 Legacy

 The Albanian people honor Galica for defending the national cause, celebrating her as a martyr of the nation.
-On the 90th anniversary of Galica's death, 10 November 2017, the President of the Republic of Kosovo, Hashim Thaçi, established the "Shöte Galica" order to commend people who have "advocated, committed acts of bravery or acts of courage for gender equality."
+On the 90th anniversary of Galica's death, 10 November 2017, the President of the Republic of Kosovo, Hashim Thaçi, established the "Shote Galica" order to commend people who have "advocated, committed acts of bravery or acts of courage for gender equality."
 Eight women were recognized with this award in 2021.

 Galica is one of the principal subjects of the essay collection No Man's Lands: Eight Extraordinary Women in Balkan History, by the Anglo-Kosovan writers Elizabeth Gowing and Robert Wilton.